BasmaReda13/Flower/README.md

 This project is a **frontend practice store** to:

-- Improve skills in HTML, CSS, JavaScript
+- Improve skills in HTML, CSS
 - Build interactive product layouts
 - Create a portfolio-ready store design
 - Showcase web development and UI design skills